DHTMLX/docs-todolist/docs/guides/assigning_users.md

 ~~~js
 ~~~

-As a result, the related tasks will display avatars of the assigned users.
+As a result, the related tasks will display avatars of the assigned users to the right of the task.

 [image]